OpenNTI/nti.dataserver/docs/nginx-gunicorn.rst

 	acl is_blocked_name path_dir .nti_acl indexdir
 	block if is_blocked_name

+	# The webapp uses the ?h= param to bust CDN caches that don't
+	# properly vary by origin.
+But if we have nginx in front of the
+	# dataserver as a proxy, nginx sees the query param and passes it
+	# through, which is very slow.
+In that case, disable try_files
+	# and trust the ACLs here to direct things appropriately.
+	acl is_host_cors url_sub ?h=

+	use_backend www_backend if is_host_cors
 	use_backend socket_backend if is_websocket
 	use_backend socket_backend if is_dyn
 	use_backend youtube_backend if is_youtube